flashquartermaster/Give-For-Free/README.md

 ### How do I get set up? ###

-* Its an Ionic 1 project so 'npm' insftalling should do it
+* Its an Ionic 1 project so 'npm' installing should do it

 ### Contribution guidelines ###